 Note that even trafficking charges may be able to be negotiated down to lesser penalties or possibly a dismissal.

-4. How do I fight marijuana possession charges in Nevada?
+4. How do I fight marijuana possession charges?

 Two common defenses for marijuana possession charges in Nevada are (1) lack of awareness, and (2) lack of possession.